KISD Elementary Student Handbook

 The School Day

 Instructional time begins at 8:00 a.m. daily.
 The tardy bell rings at 8:05 a.m.
 After 8:05 students are required to sign in at the front office.
 The main entrance to the school is unlocked at 7:15 a.m.
 Teachers will open their classroom doors no later than 7:45 a.m.
 Kindergarten/1st grade students wait in the cafeteria until 7:45 and are monitored by duty teachers.
 Pre K students will go to the computer lab.
 Pre K students will eat breakfast in their classrooms.
-Parents may walk students to their classroom for the first week of school.
+Parents may walk students to their classroom for the first three days of school.

 In the interest of your children’s safety, the doors will remain locked during school hours.
 Access is permitted through the front only.
 All volunteers and visitors must sign in and wear a badge during school hours.
 Please have your driver’s license available when signing in.
 After the 1st week of school, parents will not be allowed to walk their students to their class.
 Staff will be available to monitor and assist students.